Bevis Marks Synagogue: Features

+The building has been designated a Grade I listed building since 1950.

 A prominent feature of the synagogue is the Renaissance-style ark (containing the Torah scrolls) located at the centre of the Eastern wall of the building.
 It resembles in design the reredos of the churches of the same period.
 Painted to look as though it is made of coloured Italian marble, it is in fact made entirely of oak.
 The architectural critic Ian Nairn in his book Nairn's London described the synagogue as defined by a "great luminous room, compassionate light streaming in through big clear glass windows."

 Seven hanging brass candelabra symbolise the seven days of the week, the largest of which – hanging in the centre of the synagogue – represents the Sabbath.
 This central candelabrum was donated by the community of the Great Synagogue of Amsterdam.
 The candles are still lit today for weddings and the Jewish Festivals.
 The rest of the year the Synagogue is lit by the electric lights added in 1928.
 The ner tamid (sanctuary lamp) is of silver and dates from 1876.

 Twelve pillars, symbolising the twelve tribes of Israel, support the women's gallery.

 The synagogue contains benches running parallel to the side walls and facing inward, leaving two aisles for the procession with the Torah scrolls.
 In addition, backless benches at the rear of the synagogue, taken from the original synagogue at Creechurch Lane, date from 1657 and are still regularly used.

 A number of seats in the synagogue are roped off as they belong or have belonged to notable people within the community.
 Two seats were reserved for the most senior officials of the congregation's publishing arm, Heshaim.
 A third seat, fitted with a footstool, (the seat nearest the Ark on the central row of the left half of the benches) is also withheld as it belonged to Moses Montefiore.
 It is now only ever occupied by very senior dignitaries as a particular honour.
 In 2001 Prince Charles used the seat during the synagogue's tercentenary service.
 Prime Minister Tony Blair used it for the service celebrating the 350th anniversary of the re-settlement of the Jews in Great Britain in 2006, when the Chief Rabbi of the United Synagogue Sir Jonathan Sacks and the Lord Mayor of London were also present.

 The synagogue retains notable historical records, including community circumcision and marriage records dating back to 1679.